-The MFT Program policy on diversity aligns with the Valdosta State University Policy on Non-Discrimination, the MFT Program mission, goals, and student learning outcomes, and the COAMFTE Accreditation Standards V12 definition of diverse, marginalized, and/or underserved communities (p.
-45).
+The MFT Program policy on diversity aligns with the Valdosta State University Policy on Non-Discrimination, the MFT Program mission, goals, and student learning outcomes, and the COAMFTE Accreditation Standards V12.5 definitions of diversity and diverse, marginalized, and/or underserved communities (p.
+33-34).

 It is in the best interests of our clients, ourselves, and society as a whole that diversity is held as a core value.
 This means that we follow paths that connect, rather than separate people.
 Family therapy training and practice are relationally connective in nature.
 Valuing the myriad ways that we humans are both different and the same is at the heart of diversity.
 In the course of our work, family therapists engage in connective activities—sense-making, metaphoric and narrative understanding, and constructing contextually-driven stories.
 Embracing diversity is, by its nature, inclusive, connective.
 In fact, inclusive thinking and acting are unable to be separative or oppositional.
 Racism, heterosexism, classism, religious discrimination, and other “isms,” on the other hand, are always separative, intended to set a group of people apart and away.
 The “other”—that “other” race, that “other” sexual orientation, that “other” class, that “other” religion—are established as exclusions to a preferred default race, sexual orientation, class, or religion.
 Estrangement and hate are forged through separation.
 Love, understanding, respect, appreciation, safety and a strong multicultural and diverse educational environment are forged through connection.